Volvo Cars’ Safety Vision

-Vision 2020 is one of the most ambitious safety visions in the automotive industry.
+Our Safety Vision is one of the most ambitious safety visions in the automotive industry.
 It is rooted in our leadership in safety and the fact that everything we do starts with protecting the people inside and around our cars.
-Our aim is that no one should be killed or seriously injured in a new Volvo by 2020.
+Our aim is that no one should be killed or seriously injured in a new Volvo.
 While we are proud of what we have achieved so far, we are not satisfied yet.

 Technology that saves lives

 Since our foundation in 1927, we have invented some of the most important breakthroughs in car safety.
 The most famous invention is the three-point safety belt introduced in 1959, estimated to have saved over a million lives since.
 But we did not stop there.
 Our cars are packed with advanced passive safety features, such as airbags, safety cages and crumple zones.
 In recent years, with the advance of cameras and sensors, we have added active safety features like the City Safety with Autobrake technology, which helps avoiding and mitigating accidents inside and outside the city.